 There is an internal CCTV camera network within the South Holland Centre which records 24 hours a day.This is used for crime detection, building management and security purposes.We have put into place a separate CCTV Operational Code of Practice which details how CCTV data is protected.

 These retention periods may be extended in the event of a valid enquiry or investigation.

 As a Local Authority there should be very few occasions where our lawful reason of processing is by way of consent.
 This is because the majority of our functions require us to process personal data either because we have a Legal Duty, or we have a Legal Power to do so (in the public interest or in our official authority).
-There are other lawful reasons, including for the performance of a contract, however, if those lawful reasons for processing do not apply to the tasks we are undertaking then it will be necessary to obtain the data subjects consent to process their personal data.
+There are other lawful reasons, including for our legitimate business interests or for the performance of a contract, however, if those lawful reasons for processing do not apply to the tasks we are undertaking then it will be necessary to obtain the data subjects consent to process their personal data.

 The reason we process data must be stipulated within our Departmental Privacy Notice/s.

 If we process by way of consent, the consent obtained must: